Contact Us

 What Is The Difference Between Cross Docking and Break Bulk?

-Different logistics such as transloading, cross docking and break bulk share some similarities.
-To the naked eye, in fact, it might be difficult to find the defining characteristics of each that truly separate each one from the other.
+Different logistics strategies, such as transloading, cross docking, and break bulk share similarities.
+It might be difficult to find the defining characteristics of each that truly separates one from the other.

 However, when drilling down a little deeper, there are contrasts that justify naming them as different types of shipping.
 This holds true with cross docking and break bulk.
 Let’s quickly list some of the similarities before diving into why they’re not the same.

-However, it’s what occurs while in the warehouse that outlines the divergence between cross docking and break bulk.
+However, it’s what occurs while in the warehouse that cross docking and break bulk separate services.
 Cross docking is usually the process of taking palletized freight and moving it across the distribution center to another truck to complete the rest of its journey.
 Sometimes, the pallets can be further broken down to put boxed or packaged items onto multiple trucks.

-In the case of break bulk, it takes that concept even further.
-That same pallet or boxed goods actually are completely broken down so that a customer or retailer can receive a smaller quantity to their exact specifications.
+In the case of break bulk, goods are completely broken down so that a customer or retailer can receive a smaller quantity to their exact specifications.

-Another reason break bulk exists is in some cases where the commodity in question needs to be packaged differently before the customer receives it.
+Break bulk is also used when the commodity in question needs to be packaged differently before the customer receives it.
 It may also be that the items are parts of something that require assembly once they reach the customer.
-An example of the latter would be car parts that must be shipped so they can be added to a vehicle for an end product.
+An example would be car parts that will be added to a vehicle for an end product.

-Looking at the way cross docking works, the paths of both are the same until the fork in the road appears.
-In short, many break bulk shipments are really cross docking at the start, with a part of the freight broken off to be put on a separate truck from the cross-docked materials.
+In short, many break bulk shipments are really cross docking at the start, with a part of the freight broken off to be put on a separate truck from the cross docked materials.

 What Is Intermodal Shipping?

-• Railroads account for 1 out of every 4 shipping dollars for intermodal transportation in the United States
+Railroads account for one in four shipping dollars for intermodal transportation in the United States.

-Like transloading, intermodal shipping is another option to help goods move through the supply chain.
-It can be utilized to great effect, as can transloading, and is another option to ponder whenever you need freight moved.
+Like transloading, intermodal shipping is another option to move goods through the supply chain.
+It can be used to great effect, as can transloading, and is another option to ponder whenever you need freight moved.

 What is Drayage?

-Drayage is a term reserved for logistics and the supply chain and refers to a short trip for freight, usually in the same area as the port it enters through.
-Drayage shipments are meant to be freight hauling over small distances and are used almost as a connector inside the supply chain.
+Drayage refers to a short trip for freight, usually in the same area as the port through which it enters.
+Drayage shipments are used to haul freight over small distances and function as a connector inside the supply chain.

-An example of this would be if shipping containers arrived in the port of Jacksonville or Tampa (both in Florida) and then were transferred to a truck either still in the container or via transloading.
-This freight would then be taken to a distribution center in Ocala to be sorted out or even cross docked before it’s ready to be dispersed to its final location for sale.
+An example of this would be if shipping containers arrived in the port of Jacksonville or Tampa, and then were transferred to a truck, either still in the container or via transloading.
+This freight would ship to a distribution center in Ocala to be sorted out or even cross docked before it’s ready to be sent to its final location for sale.

 Transload trucks and trains at a rail terminal